Alluxio/alluxio/docs/en/operation/Basic-Logging.md

 ```

 To modify the logging level for a particular Java class (e.g., set `alluxio.client.file.AlluxioFileInStream` to `DEBUG`),
-add a new line in the end of this file:
+add a new line at the end of this file:

 ```properties
 log4j.logger.alluxio.client.file.AlluxioFileInStream=DEBUG